-- How to Find Your Niche: Your Step-By-Step Guide on How to Market to a Niche
+- Finding Your Niche: Your Step-By-Step Guide on How to Market to a Niche

 - Fishing for Customers: Mass Marketing vs Niche Marketing

 - Step 1 – Your Niche Is What You Know

 - Step 2 – Identify the Problem in Your Niche